jeremenichelli/jeremenichelli.github.io/_posts/2017-10-06-the-web-components-experience.md

 }
 ```

-Quick descroption of all these four methods if you are coming from **React** or similar libraries, `connectedCallback` equals to `componentDidMount` and `disconnectedCallback` equals to `componentWillUnmount`.
+Quick description of all these four methods if you are coming from **React** or similar libraries, `connectedCallback` equals to `componentDidMount` and `disconnectedCallback` equals to `componentWillUnmount`.

 `adoptedCallback` is fired when the component is moved to a new document, something that I can't imagine happening too often.